LowellObservatory/TheSyndicate/Devel-Environment/README.md

 ### Libraries to load for speech recognition

 - speechrecognition: Has hooks into various web based speech recognition engines.
 Google_Speech works well.
-- pyaudio: Used to get input audio from the microphone.
+- pyaudio: Used to get input audio from the microphone. (used by speechrecognition, above)